scheemik/unox/README.md

 cuDNN       | 8.3.0_11.4
 Keras       | 2.9.0

-A detailed list of packages installed while while testing and validating the model is provided in `Unet_package_list.txt`.
+A detailed list of packages installed while while testing and validating the model is provided in `packagelist.txt`.

 ### 2. Source of data
 * Training stage 1 involves TCR-2 surface NO2 concentrations and NOx emissions.
 Both could be found from [the JPL TCR-2 website](https://tes.jpl.nasa.gov/tes/chemical-reanalysis/products/monthly-mean).
 Last access to the link was 12 March 2025.